Privacy Notice & Cookies Policy

 You can access a copy of the personal information we hold by submitting a Subject Access Request to us using the contact details below.

 We will respond to as soon as possible, and in any event, within one month of verifying the request.
+Our Subject Access Request policy can be provided on request.

 To protect the confidentiality of your personal information, we will ask you to verify your identity before proceeding with any request you make under this Privacy Notice.
 If you have authorised a third party to submit a request on your behalf, we will ask them to prove they have your permission to act.